-The Company employed 190 full time equivalent staff at 31 December 2018 (2017: 182), excluding casuals.
-Staff numbers increased by 8 during the year.
+The Company employed 165 full time equivalent staff at 31 December 2019 (2018: 184), excluding casuals.
+Staff numbers decreased by 19 during the year.
+This arose due to an organisational restructure undertaken in the second half of 2019.

 Likely developments